 Small vessel size, reverse bend, and corkscrew were factors affecting prediction.
 In the non-septal CC subset, the odds ratio of small vessel size was 11.40.
 Conversely, in the septal CC subset, the odds ratio of small vessel size was 8.09 (Table 5).
-We hypothesised that examiners tended to use an XTR GW with a small vessel (Table 6): however, cardiac tamponade easily occurred with perforation in the non-septal CC16.
-Therefore, examiners may have avoided the use of XTR for small vessels in non-septal CCs.
-For these reasons, the factor of small vessel size was a stronger predictor for non-septal CC than for septal CC.
+We hypothesized that examiners tended to use XTR GW with a small vessel (Table 6); however, cardiac tamponade easily occurred with perforation in non-septal CC.

+Therefore, examiners may avoid the use of XTR for small vessels in non-septal CCs.

+Because of these reasons, the factor of small vessel size was a stronger predictor for non-septal CC than septal CC.
 The factor of corkscrew shape was not significant in septal CCs.
 Generally, non-septal CCs were longer than septal CCs.
-Similarly, other characteristics of non-septal CCs may be involved in the factor of corkscrew shape.
+Similarly, other characteristics of non-septal CC may be involved in the factor of corkscrew shape.
 Further research is needed to confirm these points.
 Continuous bends were not a significant factor in non-septal CCs.
-One reason was that the bending part in non-septal CCs was easily straightened when GWs or MCs were inserted.
+One reason was that the bending part in non-septal CCs was easily straightened when GW or MC were inserted.